 Recent highlights include:

-- Expulsion and compulsory retirement (both in an advisory capacity and after disputes have arisen);
+- Matters concerning expulsion and compulsory retirement (both in an advisory capacity and after disputes have arisen).

 - Disputes involving solicitors’ firms, hedge funds, medical practices, farms, and family investment partnerships.